woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.1.1 =
+* Feature - Show notice if template files are out of date for themes including WooCommerce template files
 * Fix - During install, register all post types and endpoints so that the rewrite rules are correctly generated.
 * Fix - Allow line breaks in customer addresses on order details page
 * Fix - Fixed all language country codes to reflect WordPress standards